Kee-Sharp/typescript-wizardry/MergeSort/README.md

 # Merge sort

+## Description
-### Given a tuple of literal number types, this type can sort the tuple into ascending or descending order.
+Given a tuple of literal number types, this type can sort the tuple into ascending or descending order.

 ## Sorting Example